MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/security.md

 - **Credential exposure**.
 You can deploy and run code, configurations, and persisted data with identities or secrets.
 Make sure the credentials are examined when you access the assets.

 - **Certificate management**.
 Certificates must be loaded based on the Zero Trust principle of never trust, always verify, and they must be credential-free.
-Only trust certificates that are shared by verifying the identity prior to granting access to the certificates.
+Only trust shared certificates by verifying the identity prior to granting access to the certificates.

 - **Consistent deployments**.
 Use infrastructure-as-code (IaC) to automate the provisioning and configuration of all Azure resources and strengthen the security posture.